 1. Poor Design of a Purified Water System

 This problem is, unfortunately, more common than it should be, often as a result of businesses buying an ‘off-the-shelf’ solution that hasn’t been designed or tailored to meet the needs of their factory.
-Performance and maintenance issues are the inevitable results.
+Performance and water filtration system maintenance issues are the inevitable results.

 While we have a range of standard products, these are used within the development of custom-engineered systems for our clients.
 When choosing a company to design your system, it is important to ensure they have the expertise and flexibility of being able to design and build a system to your exact requirements and offer advice to ensure that a robust and effective solution is the result.